ebu/cpa-auth-provider/doc/getting-started.md

 $ cd cpa-auth-provide
 $ docker-compose up
 ```
+*Note:If you're using ssh to git clone use: `git clone git@git.ebu.io:pipe/cpa-auth-provider.git`*

 Now you have 2 sample web servers on your machine.
 You can reach those as [http://localhost:3000](http://localhost:3000) and [http://localhost:3001](http://localhost:3001).